verdaux/BookNotes/Phrases/Insults.md

 - [ ] Oh wow!
 I could never have the confidence to say that out loud.
 - [ ] You sound like you negotiated your way to earth.
 - [ ] Why don't you go to a place I can't see you and stay there?
+- [ ] Would you do me the profound courtesy of shutting the fuck up